How to Schedule VMware Snapshot via vSphere Scheduled Task

-This part explains how to schedule snapshots step by step by using vSphere Web Client.
+This part explains how to create automatic scheduled snapshots step by step.

-Steps to schedule a snapshot task in the vSphere web client
+Steps to schedule snapshot in vSphere Web Client

-1. To use vCenter schedule snapshot, you can first login vCenter Server using the vSphere Web Client, navigate to the object for which you want to schedule a task.
+1. To use vCenter schedule snapshot, you can first login vCenter Server using the vSphere Web client, then navigate to the object for which you want to schedule a task.

 2. Select Monitor > Tasks & Events > Scheduled Tasks > Schedule a New Task.